SadLinusGuy0/TJG-Website/README.md

-# site
+# That Josh Guy's Website

-This is where my site will be stored
+This is where my site will he stored.